 - genetically modified organisms in research

 1.1.
-RMIT supports students and staff who raise concerns and complaints, and acknowledges the value of feedback for continuous improvement of the student and staff experience.
+RMIT supports staff who raise concerns and complaints and acknowledges the value of feedback for continuous improvement of the staff experience.

 1.2.
 All parties to a complaint:

 1.2.1. are expected to act in good faith, maintain a fundamental respect for each other and focus on resolution.

 1.2.2. will not be unfairly disadvantaged or face discrimination or victimisation as a result of engaging with the complaints process.